 Access to the CI/CD pipeline must be defined and managed transparently.

-With a majority of data breaches being caused by human error that leads to misconfiguration, secrets leakage, and poor digital hygiene, it falls to DevOps and DevSecOps to manage who has access to what – a basic requirement of every connected security system.
+With a majority of data breaches caused by human error that leads to misconfiguration, secrets leakage, and poor digital hygiene, it falls to DevOps and DevSecOps to manage who has access to what – a basic requirement of every connected security system.

 Whatever you do, don’t forget ShadowIT – make sure that everyone in the organization is aware that their credential leak could be the weakest link to the crown jewels.
 ShadowIT raises the risk of a credential leak simply because IT isn’t aware of the many external platforms suddenly connected to controlled internal systems.